What small businesses can claim under $20,000 instant asset write-off?

-The $20,000 instant asset write-off could reduce your tax bill significantly, but only if you meet the rules and act before the deadline.
+The $20,000 instant asset write-off could reduce your tax bill significantly, but only if you meet the rules.

-This blog post is for small business owners, sole traders, and company directors in Australia who are planning to invest in tools, equipment, vehicles, or business assets this financial year.
+This blog post is for small business owners, sole traders, and company directors in Australia who are planning to invest in tools, equipment, vehicles, or business assets in their business.

 Here, you will learn: